 - Seasoning: I usually have my homemade taco seasoning on hand, so I’ll use that with a bit of extra garlic powder and salt.

-- Add filling.
-Working with 1 egg roll wrapper at a time, lay it flat on a clean flat surface.
-Have one of the points facing up and one facing towards you.
+Lay an egg roll wrapper flat on a clean flat surface.
 Fill the corner closest to you (the bottom corner) with 1/3 cup of filling.

-- Roll it up.
-Start by folding the bottom corner up and over the filling.
+Fold the bottom corner up and over the filling.
 Then take the two sides and fold them toward the center, like an open envelope.
 Brush the edges of the top corner with whisked egg, then roll it up tightly like a burrito and seal it with the egg-washed corner.
-Repeat with remaining wrappers until all the filling has been used.

-- Let rest and slice.
-Transfer the fried southwest egg rolls to a paper towel-lined plate.
+Transfer southwest egg rolls to a paper towel-lined plate.
 Once they’re all finished and slightly cooled, use a sharp knife to cut them into a diagonal for presentation.
+Serve warm.

 - Cover the wrappers with a damp paper towel.
 Egg roll wrappers can dry out quickly, so I like to cover the stack with a damp paper towel so they don’t dry out.

 - Use a thermometer if you can.
-You want to always make sure you’re maintaining a temperature of 350°F. Turn down the heat if you see them browning too quickly.
+You want to always make sure you’re maintaining an oil temperature of 350°F. Turn down the heat if you see them browning too quickly.

 More Easy Appetizer Recipes